Fly2flies/arxivbox/README.md

 $ pip install arxivbox
 $ python -m arxivbox
 ```
+The app is built using Dash API.
 If installed successfully the output should look like follow:

 ```bash